Rohanna pulls into top-10 with final round 67

-Rachel Rohanna saved her best round for the final day, shooting a 5-under 67 Sunday to pull into a top-10 finish at the Firekeepers Casino Hotel Championship in Battle Creek, Mich.
+Rachel Rohanna saved her best round for the final day, shooting a 5-under 67 Sunday to pull into a top-10 finish at the Firekeepers Casino Hotel Championship in Battle Creek, Michigan.

 The Waynesburg Central graduate finished in a two-way tie for ninth place with a three-round total of 11-under 205.